judkowitz/service-catalog/docs/v1/user-story.md

 in vendor deployments vs. the benefits of fully managed services.
 But I have to admit just how cool it is that I got the message so quickly in such an obvious way.
 They made an update and published it to the store.
 Kubernetes’ record of the database type in the service catalog that was created when I bought the service noticed the new store entry.
-I was notified me about the update immediately since I had an instance of it running and my chat app bound to that instance.
+I was notified about the update immediately since I had an instance of it running and my chat app bound to that instance.
 Now to do the DB upgrade...

 ## 12. Upgrade service instances to new service type version
 Wow, the version upgrade was just as easy as the “small” to “large”!
 All I needed was one update command and the database